 How to Move Past your Last Dance Partner

-You and your partner have been dancing for years, and a special bond was created between you.
-During that period, you’ve been through it all – great times, funny moments, negotiating, arguing, etc. When you think of all the ups and down, you see that you were supportive to each other, and grew together as dancers.
+You and your dance partner have been dancing for years, and a special bond was created between you.
+During that period, you’ve been through it all – great times, funny moments, negotiating, arguing, etc. When you think of all the ups and down, you see that you were supportive to each other.
+You grew together as dancers.

 Whatever the case may be, your dance relationship came to an end.
 Just like the end of any relationship in your life, this one also wasn’t pleasant.
 You feel disappointed, angry, lost, perhaps, betrayed.
 It’s hard.
-But, what’s happening to you right now isn’t the end of the world nor your dancing career and you can move on without holding grudges.
+But, what’s happening to you right now isn’t the end of the world nor your dancing career.
+You can move on without holding grudges.

 It’s easy to burn the bridges, but is it really necessary?
 I’d say that holding on to negative emotions is actually toxic for you and will keep you in a place where you don’t want to be.